comanche/datatables-responsive/README.md

 ##Thanks
 Thanks to Allan Jardine for making the best data table plugin for jQuery.
 Nothing out there comes close.

-I would also like to thank thanks Brad Vincent and his friend Steve for making the awesome responsive FooTable ([https://github.com/bradvin/FooTable][5]).
+Thanks Brad Vincent and his friend Steve for making the awesome responsive FooTable ([https://github.com/bradvin/FooTable][5]).
 In my opinion, their implementation for a responsive table is the best to date.
 Much of what I have done here is borrowed from FooTable.
 Thanks again!

   [1]: http://datatables.net/